 Temperature

-Water temperature stays constantly around 28°- 30°C (82° - 86°F) all year round.
-Normally a 3 mm Wetsuit is enough.
+The Water temperature is around 28°- 30°C (82° - 86°F) all year round.
+Normally, a 3 mm wetsuit is enough.
 Visibility

 Best Time to come

 Pulau Pef is situated 48 km south of the equator and the area offers year round tropical climate and good diving conditions.
 There are no thermal seasons in Raja Ampat.
-Sun, wind, waves and underwater visibility can change on a daily base.
+Sun, wind, waves and underwater visibility can change on a daily basis.
 WEATHER CONDITIONS RAJA AMPAT What to bring

-For your convenience, please bring your own soft gear: Wetsuit, Mask, Snorkel, Booties and Fins.
-Diving Certifications and Dive Insurance are mandatory, please bring your cards along.
+For your convenience, please bring your own soft gear: wetsuit, mask, snorkel, booties and fins.
+Diving certifications and dive insurance are mandatory, please bring your cards along.
 Please don't bring gloves, you will not be allowed to wear them. |

 House reef

 Diving is tailored to suit a fair mix of weather conditions, logistics and guests’ wishes.
-We have the choice of 60+ different dive sites, where you will find all your heart desires: from lush soft corals, to spectacular hard coral gardens, slopes, critter sites and manta spots.
+We have the choice of 60+ different dive sites, where you will find all your heart desires: from lush soft corals, to spectacular hard coral gardens, slopes, critter sites and Manta spots.

 The Raja Ampat archipelago is very remote.
 In the unfortunate event of a diving emergency, the best care is far from Sorong.
-The nearest Hyperbaric chambers are located in Manado (Sulawesi), Singapore and Darwin (Australia).
+The nearest hyperbaric chambers are located in Manado (Sulawesi), Singapore and Darwin (Australia).
 In order to maximize diving safety, Raja4Divers requires the following:

 Special note: Travel insurance is NOT the same as dedicated Diving Insurance, which is specific to diving emergencies.
 Travel insurance may not cover emergency evacuation and DCS treatment.
 For more details and/or to become a member of DAN, contact Divers Alert Network in your area of the world: |